ShimmyMySherbet/YoutubeDownloader/README.md

 **DISCLAIMER**: I am not responsibe for any misuse of this program.
 You need permission from the author/copyright holder of the content before downloading it.

+**Features:**
+* Downloads Music from Youtube and automatically applies ID3 tags (Artists, Album, Album Artwork, ect.)
+* Smart song search functionality.
+* Ability to add songs by draging songs/albums/playlists directly from Spotify or Youtube
+* Ability to add songs by a songs/albums/playlist's url from YouTube or Spotify
+* Batch download functionality (Downlaod hundreds of songs at the click of a button!)
+* Track trimming/cropping functionality
+* Track data editing
+* Basic YouTube video downloading functionality (Currently there is only muxed streams avalable, so expect very poor quality)
+* Customisable UI

+**NOTE:** This project does not download music from spotify, it merely finds the song on YouTube utilising data from spotify such as artist name, song title and song duration.

 To view screen shots of this project, got to the [User Interface Wiki Page](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki/User-Interface)

 It is recomeneded to go over the contents of the [Wiki](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki) pior to usage.
 (NOTE: Wiki out of date.
 I will get around to updating it.)